 What kind of guarantees do I get?

-How long do I have to review the documents before I sign anything?
+How long do I have to review the documents before signing?

 Can you send over some client references?

-If I pick you, what’s the first thing we need to do to get started?
+If I pick you, what’s the first thing we need to get started?

-Top Burlingame, CA luxury real estate agent Pam Zaragoza says, “[You] have to have a level of trust in [an agent], almost as if you were dating or engaged, because you’re sharing a lot of information with them.”
+Pam Zaragoza, a top agent in Burlingame, California with 23 years of experience advises, “You have to have a level of trust in an agent, almost as if you were dating or engaged, because you’re sharing a lot of information with them.”